surniaulula/wpsso/readme.txt

 WC Tested Up To: 3.5
 Stable Tag: 4.17.1

-WPSSO Core makes sure your content looks great on all social and search sites - no matter how it's crawled, shared, re-shared, posted, or embedded!
+WPSSO Core makes sure your content looks great on all social and search sites, no matter how it's crawled, shared, re-shared, posted or embedded!

 == Description ==